Making Game UI Easy

 -

 Wrote initial pitch & design documents for these features.
-I would regularly present pitches and design updates to key stakeholders for approval.
+These and any updates were pitched to cross-department leads in production, QA, development etc.

 -